 Institutional Anchor

-Operating continuously since 1988, The Roxy is an anomaly in the nightlife industry, outlasting the average club lifecycle by decades.
-It catalyzed the 1997 creation of the Granville Entertainment District (GED), proving that a liquor-primary venue could anchor the block.
-Its longevity is driven by the "Live Music 365" strategy, ensuring a live band plays every single night of the year.
+The Roxy has operated continuously since 1988, a long run for a Granville Street nightclub.
+It catalyzed the 1997 creation of the Granville Entertainment District (GED), showing that a liquor-primary venue could anchor the block.
+Its longevity is driven by the "Live Music 365" strategy, with a live band playing every night of the year.
+The room was raised from 195 to its current 275-person capacity in 1995.

 The "Roxy Flu" Phenomenon